hal-lab-u-tokyo/chipwhisperer-enhanced-plugins/docs/docker.md

 ## Note for OpenCL enabled container for Intel GPU
 The OpenCL platform and device ID can be specified in the same way as for AMDGPU.

-# Connect to the container
+# Connecting to the container
 ## Jupyter Notebook
 After starting the container, you can access the Jupyter Notebook server by opening a web browser and navigating to:
 ```